Recovering nonsmooth coefficients for higher-order perturbations of a polyharmonic operator: Uniqueness from the main equation

 \section{Uniqueness from the main equation}

-In this section, we show how the result of Theorem \ref{t:MEHolds}, which we will call the main equation, can be used to show that the difference of the coefficients $ A^{(k)}_1- A_2^{(k)}$ is zero.
-We will continue to use $ A^{(k)}$ to denote the difference $ A^{(k)}_1-A_2^{(k)}$. \begin{theorem} Let $\{A^{(k)}\}_{k=0}^{k_0}$ be a collection of compactly supported $k$ tensor valued distributions.
-Suppose that such that for every $j$, $j=0,\dots,k_0$ the following equation hold:
+In this section, we show how \eqref{e:MEHolds} in Theorem \ref{t:MEHolds} can be used to show that the difference of the coefficients $ A^{(k)}_1- A_2^{(k)}$ is zero.
+We will call \eqref{e:MEHolds} the main equation and will continue to use $ A^{(k)}$ to denote the difference $ A^{(k)} = A^{(k)}_1-A_2^{(k)}$. \begin{theorem} Let $\{A^{(k)}\}_{k=0}^{k_0}$ be a collection of compactly supported $k$ tensor valued distributions.
+Suppose that such that for $j=0,\dots,k_0$ the following equations hold:

 Here, we let $\xi \in \reals^d$, $\zeta \in {\cal V}_\xi$, $\omega \in \complexes ^d$, $\ell=1,2$, the amplitudes $a_1(x) = (\omega \cdot x)^{r_1} $, $a_2(x) = (\omega \cdot x)^{r_2} e^ { -ix\cdot \xi} $, $r_\ell$ are nonnegative integers such that $r_1+r_2 \le R $, $\zeta \in \mathcal{V}_\xi$ and $\omega \in \complexes^d$.
 Then